 Self Hosted WordPress needs to be installed on your server after downloading it from WordPress.org.

 You might ask, what is domain and what is hosting?
 Domains are the name of websites you frequently visit.
 For example, you are visiting wphive.com right now which is the domain of this website.

 What’s Web Hosting you might ask?
 See this 60 seconds video to have a quick review on Web Hosting.

 WordPress.com does not need separate hosting.
-Automattic, the parent company behind WordPress.com, takes care it for you automagically, but for WordPress.org you have to have your domain and web hosting to use the self-hosted WordPress.org.
+Automattic, the parent company behind WordPress.com, takes care of it for you automatically, but for WordPress.org you have to have your domain and web hosting to use the self-hosted WordPress.org.

 Now that’s tricky.
 It depends on you and your specific requirements.
 There’s no one perfect solution for all.
 Both WordPress.com & WordPress.org comes in the free version.